sol1/netbox-filter-view/README.md

 # NetBox Filter View

-NetBox Filter View is a simple plugin that allows you to create a URL to return multiple objects, define the columns to display, group the returned objects by a value (e.g. tenant), add sensible links to all the data, and return the data in DataTables format.
+NetBox Filter View is a simple plugin that allows you to create a URL to return multiple objects, define the columns to display, group the returned objects by a value (e.g. tenant), add sensible links to all the data, and return the data in DataTables.

 # Installation